DylanBrass/Java_Web_Final_Project/README.md

 # Design

-The pages follow the same scructure
+The pages follow the same structure

 If a page requires a certain component to be repeated it is created as a component, as we see with CountryDisplay and QuestionDisplay.

 Otherwise everything is in the pages folder.

-The exception to this is the librairies that require a lot of code such as the map, because it is quite big I decided to put it as a component for ease of reading the code and for modifyin it.
+The exception to this is the libraries that require a lot of code such as the map, because it is quite big I decided to put it as a component for ease of reading the code and for modifying it.

-ScrollToTop is a component so it is created as such.
+ScrollToTop is a component, so it is created as such.

 Index.js is used simply for routing and Home.jsx is set as my index so that when the page is loaded it's where the user starts.